ldoolitt/vhd2vl/README.md

 Exit statement incompletely converted to disable statement.

+Detection of indexed part select is limited.
+While it can correctly convert `data(index*8+WIDTH-1 downto index*8)` to `data[index*8+WIDTH-1 -: WIDTH-1+1]` it gets tripped on slightly more complex cases.
+The rule is that the larger expression must take the form `smaller + offset` or `offset + smaller`.
+Otherwise the output will be a direct transcription of the VHDL, which is not standard-conforming unless both ends of the range are constant.

 Conversion functions (resize, to_unsigned, conv_integer) are parsed, but their semantics are ignored: resize(foo,n), to_unsigned(foo,n), and conv_integer(foo) are treated as equivalent to foo.